thousandhips/cs190-ps2/README.md

 3. (6 pts) The only two keys on the keyboard that do anything right now are the Enter Key, the 0 key, and the Pi key.
 What The Pi key does is exactly as if you had typed 3.141592654 and then pressed Enter, but the Pi just goes straight to the result.
 Your job is to make the CHS, EEX, CLX, 1, 2, 3, 4, 5, 6, 7, 8, 9 and Decimal Point keys all work.
 To do this, you will have to read and understand the way the calculator holds data in Registers A, B and C. The relevant references for this are in the comments in the code.
 You can QA your work by comparing what happens when you hit the ENTER, CHS, EEX, CLx, 0, DecimalPoint, PI, 1, 2, 3, 4, 5, 6, 7, 8 and 9 keys.
 There should be perfect agreement in what is displayed.

 If you want to see a real Hewlett-Packard 35, ask me to get mine during office hours.
-If you are happy just seeing somebody else's emulation, try the HP-35 this guy has made:
+If you are happy seeing somebody software emulation, try the HP-35 this guy has made:

 http://home.citycable.ch/pierrefleur/HP-Classic/HP-Classic.html

+That is an emulation, not a simulation.
+It is extremely faithful to the actual HP-35.

 Below is a little rebasing session.
 The first part, you only need to do this once per repo, not once per rebase.
 The first part is to add my repo as the upstream remote: